|Instead of you cramming for a final exam, you will do a final video project, in order to bring the course to a creative and enjoyable end.

 The videos will be graded as follows; please click here for a detailed grading rubric:

 Please note that the quality of your camera work/video editing work does not factor into the grade.
-We arrange workshops on shooting and editing video for interested students, and many students enjoy practicing their filmmaking skills, but you are not required to produce a professional-looking video.
-What is required is that you edit the video sufficiently to create a coherent sequence of scenes, and that you ensure sufficient sound quality so that your German can be clearly and easily understood.
+Many students enjoy practicing their filmmaking skills, but you are not required to produce a professional-looking video.
+What is required is that you edit the video sufficiently to create a coherent sequence of scenes, and that you ensure sufficient sound quality so that your German can be easily understood.

 These are EXTREMELY IMPORTANT!
 Please click on the link above and read these guidelines carefully.
 Ask your instructor if you're in doubt as to whether something you're planning to do is appropriate.
 Otherwise s/he may have to ask you to rethink your video or to come up with an entirely new video.